Create a unique, rustic wooden garden path for your garden or yard in a quick afternoon, with a clever frame that won’t easily rot!

 As for how it fits in with the rest of my front yard?

-Nestled amongst all the shrubs, ferns, ground covers, flowers and other greenery, I’d say beautifully!
+Nestled amongst all the shrubs, ferns, ground covers, flowers, ornamental grasses and other greenery, I’d say it fits like a well designed glove!
+It’s beautiful!
+All ready for a meandering walk to really up that relaxation!

 It also provides a great focal point from the bench to truly enjoy it!